-The scientific fire community is trying to address the wildfire phenomena using remote sensing (RS) techniques and geographic information systems (GIS) to effectively support the decisionmaking process.
-Although, GIS and RS are both powerful tools for acquisition, storage, retrieval, manipulation and visualization of geospatial data, its limitations in performing complex near real time data analysis at fine resolution scales, requires powerful downscaling methods, integration of multisource spatial data and robust web applications.
 Fire monitoring and management in Europe and in the wider Mediterranean region in particular, is of paramount importance.
 Almost every summer, massive forest wildfires break out across the Mediterranean, leaving behind severe destruction in forested and agricultural lands, infrastructure and private property, and losses of human lives.
 European initiatives in the area of Earth Observation (EO) like the GMES program have therefore undertaken an active role in the area of fire monitoring and management for Europe, and supported the development of relevant European operational infrastructures in the domain.
-Several pre-operational projects like RISKEOS and SAFER (Services and Applications For Emergency Response) have laid the ground for the main operational mapping component service GIO EMS, which started operations on April 1, 2012.
+Several preoperational projects like RISKEOS and SAFER (Services and Applications For Emergency Response) have laid the ground for the main operational mapping component service GIO EMS, which started operations on April 1, 2012.
 It has a worldwide coverage and provides stakeholders with maps based on satellite imagery, rush (burnt area maps) and non-rush mode (post-wildfire assessment).

-In the framework of the BEYOND Center of Excellence at the National Observatory of Athens (NOA), a large number of Earth Observation (EO) images of different spectral and spatial resolutions are systematically being processed to derive thematic products that cover a wide spectrum of fire management applications, at pre-fire, during and post-fire crises, from fire detection, fire monitoring and rapid mapping, to damage assessment and support of recovery actions in the affected areas.
-The processed satellite imagery is combined with auxiliary geo-spatial information coupled with powerful spatial statistical methods.
-These processing chains are scalable via the exploitation of state-of-the-art tools, including array database and semantic web technologies.
+At the National Observatory of Athens (NOA), volumes of EO images of different spectral and spatial resolutions are being processed on a systematic basis to derive thematic products that cover a wide spectrum of Emergency Response and Emergency Support applications during and after wildfire crises, from fire detection, fire monitoring and rapid mapping, to damage assessment in the inflicted areas.
+The processed satellite imagery is combined with auxiliary geo-spatial information, including land use/land cover (LU/LC) and fuel data, administrative boundaries, road and rail network, toponyms, locations of interest, and meteorological data to generate and validate added-value fire-related products.